 The results of monitoring (2009) undertaken for the purposes of the Shellfish Waters Directive (2006/113/EC) and Schedules 2 and 4 of the Quality of Shellfish Waters Regulations (S.I.
-No. 268 of 2006) indicated that there were water quality issues with faecal coliform levels within / in the vicinity of this shellfish area.
+No. 268 of 2006) indicated that there were water quality issues with faecal coliform levels within / in the vicinity of this shellfish area

 The most up to date results of monitoring (2012) indicate that this area is in compliance with the Guide Value of 300 faecal coliforms / 100ml.
-However due to previous indication for faecal coliforms, it is considered prudent to continue with the actions outlined in this Pollution Reduction Programme.
+However due to the previous indication it is prudent to continue with the actions outlined in this Pollution Reduction Programme.

-The results of Shellfish Water monitoring for parameter 9 (metals) previously indicated a slightly elevated level of Lead within / in the vicinity of this shellfish area.
-The most up to date results do not indicate any water quality issues for any of the parameters within / in the vicinity of this shellfish area.
-However due to the previous indication for parameter 9, it is prudent to continue with the actions outlined in this Pollution Reduction Monitoring of shellfish flesh for food hygiene purposes (2012), indicates faecal contamination in this shellfish area.
-The bivalve mollusc production areas in Cromane are classified as 'Class B' for the purposes of EC Regulation 854/2004.
-However, the available shellfish samples at this shellfish area are all in compliance with the shellfish guideline value for faecal coliforms as indicated above.
+The results of Shellfish Water Monitoring for the other parameters do not indicate any water quality issues within / in the vicinity of this shellfish area.

+Monitoring of shellfish flesh for food hygiene purposes (2012) classifies the bivalve mollusc production areas in Kilmakilloge Harbour as 'Class B' for the purposes of EC Regulation 854/2004.
+However, the available shellfish monitoring at this site is in compliance with the shellfish guideline value for faecal coliforms as indicated above.
 Chapter 3 of the Characterisation Report refers.
-Other issues None 3.0 PRESSURES/RISKS 3.1 Key Pressures Analysis of the Characterisation Report for this designated shellfish water suggests that the key pressures are urban waste water systems and on-site waste water treatment plants.
+Other issues None 3.0 PRESSURES/RISKS 3.1 Key Pressures Analysis of the Characterisation Report for this designated shellfish water suggests that the key pressures are on-site waste water treatment plants.
 Chapter 5 (summary at 5.3) of the Characterisation Report refers.
-Urban Wastewater Systems Castlemaine Glenbeigh Killorglin Milltown Rossbeigh See Annex 1 On-site waste water treatment systems (OSWWTS) There are 17,184 on-site waste water treatment systems in this catchment and their density is higher than the national average.
-The characterisation report indicates that a substantially smaller number are located within the coastal region of the catchment, which may have a direct impact on the shellfish area.
+On-site waste water treatment systems (OSWWTS).
+There are 4,690 on-site waste water treatment systems in this entire catchment and their density is higher than the national average.
+However, there are 258 systems within the catchments which discharge directly into the shellfish area and within the coastal region directly adjacent to the shellfish area.
 The hydrological condition of the majority of the catchment is unsuitable posing a risk to surface and groundwaters.
-The risk to surface waters from pathogens and phosphorus is high throughout the catchment as is the likelihood of inadequate percolation.
-In response to measures identified in the Pollution Reduction Programme to address OSWWTS pressures in the vicinity of the designated shellfish area Kerry County Council have prepared a map outlining the catchment area in

-- the vicinity of the designated shellfish area, (lands in close proximity to, & draining to, the designated shellfish area). - carried out a desktop study of lands in the immediate vicinity of the designated shellfish area assessing the following information sources: data from the relevant Characterisation Report, EPA website, GSI website & local knowledgehave - identified a measures /enforcement programme to be implemented under the Water Pollution Act and Section70 of the Water Services Act - followed up on complaints received relating to issues with the performance of OSWWTS and improvement work has been carried out where warranted
+The risk to surface and groundwaters from pathogens and phosphorus is high throughout the catchment as is the likelihood of inadequate percolation.
+In response to measures identified in the Pollution Reduction Programme to address OSWWTS pressures in the vicinity of the designated shellfish area Kerry County Council have prepared a map outlining the catchment area in the vicinity of the designated shellfish area, (lands in close proximity to, &amp; draining to, the designated shellfish area). carried out a desktop study of lands in the immediate vicinity of the designated shellfish area assessing the following information sources: data from the relevant Characterisation Report, EPA website, GSI website &amp; local knowledgehave identified a measures /enforcement programme to be implemented under the Water Pollution Act and Section70 of the Water Services Act followed up on complaints received relating to issues with the performance of OSWWTS and improvement work has been carried out where warranted